jscott10/frontend-nanodegree-mobile-portfolio/README.md

 * Use inline javascript to reference the Google Font
 * Make the css from style.css inline
 * Specify "media='print'" for print.css link
-* Create smartphone-style.css containing the smartphone media querie section of style.css, reference using media query from index.html

 *Images*